Erfinden/Autocam/README.md

 1. Connect the camera to the Raspberry Pi.
 2. Connect a USB drive to the Raspberry Pi.
 3. Activate legacy camera, using `sudo raspi-config`
-3. Run the script using `python3 autocam.py`.
+3. Run the script using `cd /var/www/html/autocam && sudo python3 autocam.py`.
-4. The script will capture an image from the camera every 30 minutes and save it to `~/Desktop/images` and backup it to the USB drive.
+4. The script will capture an image from the camera every 30 minutes and save it to `/var/www/html/images` and backup it to the USB drive.
-5. If the USB drive is not found, the images will just be saved to the desktop folder `~/Desktop/images`.
+5. If the USB drive is not found, the images will just be saved to the images folder.
 6. You may need to change the camera index in the script, e.g. `cap = cv2.VideoCapture(0)` if the camera is not detected.
 7. Press Ctrl+C to stop the script.